Can you save the world while damning yourself?

 Don’t worry, I won’t send you spam or sell your data.

-- Your sample chapter is ready
+- Your free chapter or chapters are ready

-- The book is out
+- The book is launching or has launched